njw27/Supervised-ML-For-Tanzanian-Water-Wells/README.md

 The Tanzania Ministry of Water has tasked our team with identifing which wells have been identified as being functional. while also identifying which wells are in need of repair.
 All of this will be acheived through predictive modeling from basic information we aquired from the dataset about each well.

-This is of critical importance due to the potential for an

 ## Data Understanding